mmomtchev/Forez/README.md

 Tensions among the leaders of the Barons Crusade were very high.
 Many of the knights had been at war just a few years earlier - because of the failed attempt of Thibault IV to seize the throne of France from Louis.
 They quickly formed three factions, led by each of the princes and the three armies marched separately and never fought as a single unit ([1], page 51).

-The army to the Holy Land assembled in Marseille - a fact mentioned both by Eracles and [7].
+The army to the Holy Land is assembled in Marseille - a fact mentioned both by Eracles and [7].

 Guy IV of Forez traveled in Thibault IV's group, but tensions between them led to further fragmentation of the crusader force once in the Holy Land.
 They used to be close allies, but because Guy of Forez's marriage in 1226 and Thibault's rebellion against the king, they fought a brief war in 1229.